br3ndonland/fastenv/docs/cloud-object-storage.md

 Now that we have a bucket, let's upload the _.env_ file to the bucket.
 It's a three step process:

 1. **Create a configuration instance**.
 To instantiate `fastenv.ObjectStorageConfig`, provide a bucket and a region.
 Buckets can be specified with the `bucket_host` argument in "[virtual-hosted-style](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html)," like `<BUCKET_NAME>.s3.<REGION>.amazonaws.com` for AWS S3 or `<BUCKET_NAME>.s3.<REGION>.backblazeb2.com` for Backblaze B2.
 For AWS S3 only, the bucket can be also provided with the `bucket_name` argument as just `<BUCKET_NAME>`.
 If credentials are not provided as arguments, `fastenv.ObjectStorageConfig` will auto-detect configuration from the default AWS environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`, and the region from either `AWS_S3_REGION`, `AWS_REGION`, or `AWS_DEFAULT_REGION`, in that order.
 [Boto3 detects credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) from several other locations, including credential files and instance metadata endpoints.
 These other locations are not currently supported.
-2. **Create a client instance**. `fastenv.ObjectStorageClient` instances have two attributes: an instance of `fastenv.ObjectStorageConfig`, and an instance of [`httpx.AsyncClient`](https://www.python-httpx.org/advanced/).
+2. **Create a client instance**. `fastenv.ObjectStorageClient` instances have two attributes: an instance of `fastenv.ObjectStorageConfig`, and an instance of [`httpxyz.AsyncClient`](https://httpxyz.org/async/).
 They can be automatically instantiated if not provided as arguments.
-We've instantiated the `fastenv.ObjectStorageConfig` instance separately in step 1 to see how it works, but we'll let `fastenv.ObjectStorageClient` instantiate its `httpx.AsyncClient` automatically.
+We've instantiated the `fastenv.ObjectStorageConfig` instance separately in step 1 to see how it works, but we'll let `fastenv.ObjectStorageClient` instantiate its `httpxyz.AsyncClient` automatically.
 As a shortcut, you could skip step 1 and just provide the configuration arguments to `fastenv.ObjectStorageClient`, like `fastenv.ObjectStorageClient(bucket_host="<BUCKET_NAME>.s3.<REGION>.backblazeb2.com", bucket_region="<REGION>")`.
 3. **Use the client's upload method to upload the file**.
 To upload, we need to specify a source, and a destination path.
 The destination path is like a file path.
 AWS uses the term "[key](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#K)" for these bucket paths because buckets don't have actual directories.
 The "file path" inside the bucket is just a virtual path, not a concrete file path.

 Here's an example of how the code might look.
 Save the code snippet below as _example.py_.